the-dext/the-dext.github.io/_posts/2021-09-13-Eliminating-If-Statements.md

     } while (true);
 }
 ```

 We are going to refactor the code and remove the need for the if statements, but before we do this first of all we need to recognise the key elements of what is going on.

 * We have an infinite loop that captures the user input and will repeat if the user entered an invalid choice.
 We will keep this functionality.

 * Then for each if statement there is a condition that when met causes the body of the if statement to execute.
-We will refactor these conditions (predicates).
+We will refactor these.

 * Finally we have the actual body of each if statement, these will also be refactored.

 ## Refactoring the Code

 We are going to replace the if statements by using some functional C#.
 Thanks to Linq, tuples and functions being first class citizens in C# this will be quite simple.

-Tuples are supported in C# 7 and later, so you need to be using at least version 7.
+*Note: Tuples are supported in C# 7 and later, so you need to be using at least version 7.*

 First we will define a list, and this list will hold a number of values (the number of menu options +1).

-Each value in the list will be a tuple, if you aren't sure what a tuple is then you can read about them [here](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-tuples), but for now think about them as a way for us to store related data together without needing to define a class or struct.
-This means we won't need to introduce any new types.
+Each value in the list will be a tuple.

+**If you aren't sure what a tuple is then you can read about them [here](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-tuples), but for now think about them as a way for us to store related data without defining a class/struct**

 Each of the tuples will hold 2 values.
-* The first value will be the predicate from each of the if-else statements.
+* The first value will be the predicate from each of the if-else statements (the predicate is the condition that is checked to be truthy before the inner if block is run).
-To do this we will define the first tuple value as a Func<char, bool>, that is a function that accepts a char and returns true or false.
+To do this we will define the first tuple value as a `Func<char, bool>`.
+This is a function that accepts a char and returns true or false.
 This corresponds to the predicate of the if statements.

 * The second value will be an action to run when the first predicate value returns true.
 This corresponds to the body of the if statements.
+(An action is basically a Func that returns void).

 ### Step 1.
 Define a List to Hold the Commands
 So the first step is to define a list, of tuples with each tuple having a `Func<char,bool>` and an Action.